 Services that are covered for you What you must pay when you get these services Cardiac rehabilitation services Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's referral .
-The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs.
-Referral and/or authorization may be required.
-Please contact plan for details. \$10 Copay Cardiovascular disease risk reduction visit (therapy for cardiovascular disease) We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.
+The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs. \$0 Copay Referral and/or authorization may be required.
+Please contact plan for details.
+Cardiovascular disease risk reduction visit (therapy for cardiovascular disease) We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.
 During this visit, your doctor may discuss aspirin use (if appropriate), check your blood pressure, and give you tips to make sure you're eating healthy.
-Referral may be required.
-Please contact plan for details.
 There is no coinsurance, copayment, or deductible for the intensive behavioral therapy cardiovascular disease preventive benefit.
 Cardiovascular disease testing Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) once every 5 years (60 months).
 Referral may be required.
 Please contact plan for details.
 There is no coinsurance, copayment, or deductible for cardiovascular disease testing that is covered once every 5 years.

-Covered services include: For all women: Pap tests and pelvic exams are covered once every 24 months If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months Referral may be required.
+Services that are covered for you What you must pay when you get these services Cervical and vaginal cancer screening Covered services include: For all women: Pap tests and pelvic exams are covered once every 24 months If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months Referral may be required.
 Please contact plan for details.
 There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.
+Chiropractic services Covered services include: \$0 Copay Manual manipulation of the spine to correct subluxation Routine chiropractic services Unlimited Routine Care Referral and/or authorization may be required after the first 12 visits.
+Please contact plan for details.

-What you must pay when you get these Services that are covered for you services Chiropractic services \$20 Copay - Unlimited in addition to Medicare Chiropractic services Covered Services.
-Covered services include: Manual Manipulation of the spine to fix subluxation. · Routine chiropractic services.
-Authorization required after first 12 visits.
-Colorectal cancer screening For people 50 and older, the following are covered: There is no coinsurance, Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months copayment, or deductible for a Medicare-covered colorectal cancer One of the following every 12 months: screening exam.
-Guaiac-based fecal occult blood test (gFOBT) Fecal immunochemical test (FIT) \$0 Copay for Medicare- Covered Barium Enemas DNA based colorectal screening every 3 years For people at high risk of colorectal cancer, we cover: Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy Referral and/or authorization may be required.
+Services that are covered for you What you must pay when you get these services Colorectal cancer screening For people 50 and older, the following are covered: Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months One of the following every 12 months: Guaiac-based fecal occult blood test (gFOBT) Fecal immunochemical test (FIT) There is no coinsurance, copayment, or deductible for a Medicare-covered colorectal cancer screening exam.
+DNA based colorectal screening every 3 years For people at high risk of colorectal cancer, we cover: Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy Referral and/or authorization may be required.
 Please contact plan for details.